Heroes-Profile/heroesprofile/README.md

 -   Run `php artisan serve` - spins up the webserver
 -   The path to paste into the browser will show up in the command line.
 -   From a second command line, navigate to the heroesprofile repository.
--   Run `npm run watch` - watches for any changes and automatically recompiles
+-   Run `npm run dev` - - watches for any changes and automatically recompiles

 # Contributing